Rutujaa-04/Sentistream/README.md

 **SentiStream** is a real-time, event-driven MLOps sentiment analytics and quantitative paper trading pipeline for financial headlines.
 It demonstrates high-performance data engineering, machine learning service deployment, and real-time observability.

-The system processes financial news feeds through an event queue, routes themDeterministically to dual ONNX FinBERT models, checks for statistical sentiment drift, and executes quantitative trading strategies (Long-Only or Long-Short/Short-Selling) on simulated or live Alpaca brokerage sandboxes.
+The system processes financial news feeds through an event queue, routes them deterministically to dual ONNX FinBERT models, checks for statistical sentiment drift, and executes quantitative trading strategies (Long-Only or Long-Short/Short-Selling) on simulated or live Alpaca brokerage sandboxes.

 ---